Fiction

 Read it here

-• "Standing By The Wall" Recent
+• "Standing By The Wall" Hypertext

 Written for the ACM Hypertext Conference, 2019 · Interactive fiction (Twine)